 Boland also appears in the romantic comedy Sex After Kids which has just been chosen as IndieWire’s “Project of the Month”, was financed completely by fan interest on IndieGoGo, won the audience award at the Santa Barbara Film Festival.
 She also guest-starred to critical acclaim on an episode of the The Listener for which she was nominated for a Canadian Screen Award.

-Recently, she filmed The Spirit Game directed by Craig Goodwill (Patchtown) about the famous Fox sisters and the spiritualism movement in the 1900s.
+Recently, she filmed The Fall co-starring Michael Murphy (Manhattan, Magnolia) directed by Terrance Odette.
 She also appeared in Method directed by Gregory Smith (Rookie Blue, Hobo With A Shotgun) that premiered at TIFF 2013.
-Then, she appeared in the short films Dennis, a thriller about a string of unsolved murders in Newfoundland, and Given Your History, a story about going on after everything is lost, all to hit festivals in 2013.
+Then, she appeared in the short films Dennis, a thriller about a string of unsolved murders in Newfoundland, and Given Your History, a story about going on after everything is lost, all to hit festivals in 2014.

 On April 2nd, 2013, her literary debut, a collection of short stories, Eat Your Heart Out was released across Canada by publishers Brindle & Glass, who publish only one collection of short stories annually.
 Her stories are about the haunted and heartbroken, dreamers, losers and love lost souls.
 It was chosen by the Globe and Mail as one of three hot summer reads with the review reading as follows: